Origins: Current Events in Historical Perspective

 The United States's relationship with marijuana dates back to the Colonial Era.
 American production of hemp (the cannabis plant) was encouraged by the government in the 17th Century for the production of rope, sails, and clothing.
 Domestic production of hemp flourished until after the Civil War, when imports replaced hemp.
 In the late 19th Century, marijuana became a popular ingredient in many medicinal products and was sold openly in pharmacies.

 After the Mexican Revolution of 1910, Mexican immigrants flooded into the United States, bringing with them the recreational use of marijuana.
 The drug became associated with the immigrants and the fear and , in turn, prejudice about the newcomers became associated with marijuana.
 Anti-drug campaigners warned against the encroaching "Marijuana Menace".
 During the Great Depression, massive unemployment and increased public resentment and fear of Mexican immigrants escalated public and governmental concern about the potential problem of marijuana.
 By 1931, 29 states had outlawed marijuana.

-In the 1950s federal laws were enacted which set mandatory sentences for drug-related offenses.
+In the 1950s, federal laws which set mandatory sentences for drug-related offenses were enacted.
 Yet in the 1960s a cultural climate shift lead to more lenient attitudes towards marijuana.
-Again, reports commissioned by Presdents Kennedy and Johnson found that marijuana use did not induce violence or lead to use of heavier drugs.
+Again, reports commissioned by Presidents Kennedy and Johnson found that marijuana use did not induce violence or lead to use of heavier drugs.

 However, in 1976 a parent's movement against marijuana began and was instrumental in affecting pubic attitudes which lead to the 1980s War on Drugs.
 Mandatory sentences were re-enacted by President Reagan.
 The "three strikes you're out" policy, required life sentences for repeat drug offenders.
 The War on Drugs continued under President George Bush in 1989.